-Option theta is how we measure the affect time has on an option's price.
-As we will explore theta does not have a linear effect on an option's price nor is it always accurate.
-With a clear understanding of option theta, we will know how our options will move through time and also when we should take certain option strategies at certain expiration dates.
+Option Theta is how we measure the affect time has on an option's price.
+As we will explore Theta does not have a linear effect on an option's price nor is it always accurate.
+With a clear understanding of option Theta, we will know how our options will move through time and also when we should take specific options strategies at specific expiration dates.

 Where To Find An Option’s Theta

-Before we can even begin to define or talk about all the cool attributes of theta, you need to know where to find an option’s theta.
-An option’s theta, along with the other Greeks, come out of the option pricing model.
+Before we can even begin to define or talk about all the cool attributes of Theta, you need to know where to find an option’s Theta.
+An option’s Theta, along with the other Greeks, comes out of the option pricing model.

-Now, model risk in terms of option pricing and Greeks, is not a serious risk.
-Out of the 7 factors that affect an option’s price only one of them is unknown, implied volatility.
+Now, model risk regarding option pricing and Greeks is not a severe risk.
+Out of the seven factors that affect an option’s price only one of them is unknown, implied volatility.
 It would be difficult to mess up the model so much that it throws off your Greeks.